Flank/flank-dashboard/docs/12_state_management_investigation.md

 }
 ```

-In this case to subscribe to the authentication updates in the UI we should:
+In this case, to subscribe to the authentication updates in the UI we should:

-1. We should inject this stream.
+1. Inject the `loggedInStream` stream.

 ```dart
 Injector(